 - Follow the grain when burning.

 - Outline your picture and fill it in.

 Choosing the right wood

 The wood you choose should be dry, sanded, and smooth.
 It should not be anywhere near hot tools.
 Avoid both pressed and chemically-treated lumber because it is dangerous.
 The chemicals used are highly flammable.

 Treated wood might burn down your warehouse.
 No stains or other finishes should be part of the wood.
 In other words, use raw lumber.
 These include watercolors and paints.
 Checking wood toxicity requires the use of a new piece.
 Sand the wood before you start making a pyrography pen.

 There are two types of wood burner tools: solid tip burners and variable temperature wood burners.
 Craft styles are for projects that do not need.
 Know the pen that suits your woodburning projects.

-The variable temperature in more detail.
-You may need a wood-burning tool capable of fine details to enhance your wood carving projects or an assortment of tips to achieve a variety of designs for leather-burning projects.
+The variable temperature is in more detail.
+You may need a woodburning tool capable of fine details to enhance your wood carving projects or an assortment of tips to achieve a variety of designs for leather-burning projects.

-Making a pyrography pen is quick and affordable.
-However, it takes skill and precision.
-The power connections have to be accurate, and patience is a requirement.
-Otherwise, you will have your burning tool exploding.
+Making a pyrography pen is fast and cheap.
+But it requires skill and precision.
+The power connections must be accurate, and you need patience.
+Otherwise, your firing tool will explode.

 - Dewalt dw713 vs dws713 | Are These Miter Saws Similar Enough? - November 24, 2022